Philip Markoff

-Philip Haynes Markoff (February 12, 1986 – August 15, 2010) was an American medical student who was charged with the armed robbery and murder of Julissa Brisman in a Boston hotel on April 14, 2009, and two other armed robberies.
+Philip Markoff (February 12, 1986 – August 15, 2010) was an American medical student who was charged with the armed robbery and murder of Julissa Brisman in a Boston hotel on April 14, 2009, and two other armed robberies.

 Markoff maintained his innocence of all charges and pleaded not guilty at his arraignment.
 A grand jury indicted Markoff for first-degree murder, armed robbery, and other charges.

-On August 15, 2010, Markoff died by suicide in Boston's Nashua Street Jail, where he was awaiting trial.
-Markoff was one of several criminals described by media outlets as the "Craigslist Killer", because the killer was alleged to have met his victims through ads placed on the internet site Craigslist.
-Two of Markoff's alleged victims were offering erotic services on Craigslist.
+On August 15, 2010, Markoff committed suicide in Boston's Nashua Street Jail, where he was awaiting trial.
+Markoff was one of several criminals described by media outlets as the "Craigslist Killer", because the killer met his victims through ads placed on the internet site Craigslist.
+Two of Markoff's victims were offering erotic services on Craigslist.

 Background

 Philip Markoff was the son of Susan (née Haynes) and Richard Markoff, a dentist in Syracuse, New York.
 He had an older brother, Jonathan Markoff, and a half-sister (whose father was Susan's second husband, Gary Carroll, a banker).
 He graduated in 2004 from Vernon-Verona-Sherrill High School, where he was a member of the National Honor Society, the History Club, the Youth Court, and the school bowling and golf teams.

 After high school, Markoff attended SUNY Albany where he was a pre-med student.
 He graduated from SUNY Albany in 2007, and applied for medical schools after taking the MCAT.
 He was a second-year medical student at Boston University School of Medicine at the time of the crimes.
-He was suspended from the school after the criminal charges filed against him.
+He was suspended from the school after the criminal charges were filed against him.

-Markoff met Megan McAllister, a native of New Jersey, in 2005, while they were both volunteers at the Albany Medical Center Hospital emergency room.
+Markoff met Megan McAllister, a native of New Jersey, in 2005, while they were both volunteers at the Albany Medical Center emergency room.
 They were engaged to be married, with their wedding planned for August 14, 2009.
 McAllister was to have begun medical school in the fall of 2009.